CIEMAT-Neutrino/SCINT/docs/examples/examples.rst

 ===========

-If you are interested in the examples probably you have alredy cloned the repository into a local directory (and you are ready to start).
+If you are interested in the examples probably you have already cloned the repository into a local directory (and you are ready to start).

-You can also see this examples and run them locally in ``notebooks/00TUTORIAL.ipynb``

 If you are **not** working from `gaeuidc1.ciemat.es` you will need to download the data (or work with a mounted folder) into an EMPTY folder ``data`` 📂.